OmixVisualization/qtjambi/www/How-to-deploy-QtJambi-applications.md

   - `--executable=...` location of the platform-dependent *QtJambiLauncher* executable's location (optional if qtjambi-deployer-native components are in classpath)
-  - `--class-path=...` class path to be used by Java to find all required classes relative to the executable's location
+  - `--class-path=...` class path to be used by Java to find all required classes relative to the executable's location.
+Use path separator `;` on Windows and `:` on Linux/macOS.
-  - `--module-path=...` module path to be used by Java to find all required classes relative to the executable's location
+  - `--module-path=...` module path to be used by Java to find all required classes relative to the executable's location.
+Use path separator `;` on Windows and `:` on Linux/macOS.
-  - `--library-path=...` path to *Qt* and other required libraries relative to the executable's location
+  - `--library-path=...` path to *Qt* and other required libraries relative to the executable's location.
+Use path separator `;` on Windows and `:` on Linux/macOS.
   - `--jvm-path=...` path to Java Runtime Environment relative to the executable's location
   - `--autodetect-jvm` alternatively you can let the program detect Java